Siding 101: What You Need to Know Before Making a Choice

 Cons

-• High initial cost for materials and installation.
+• High initial costs for materials and installation.

-• Limited color options compared to other siding materials.
+• Fewer color choices compared to other siding materials.

 Stucco Siding

-Stucco siding provides a classic look with its smooth or textured finish available in various colors.
+Stucco siding gives a classic look with its smooth or textured finish, and it comes in many colors.

 Key Characteristics

-• Made from cement plaster applied over metal lath or wire mesh.
+• Made of cement plaster applied over metal lath or wire mesh.

 • Popular in Mediterranean-style homes.